Poplar (UK Parliament constituency): History

 The constituency was created for the 1885 general election, and abolished for the 1918 general election, when with very minor boundary changes it was replaced by the new constituency of Poplar South.
 A small amount of the constituency's territory was added to Bow and Bromley.

 It was re-established for the 1950 general election, and abolished again for the February 1974 general election.
 It was then partly replaced by the new Stepney and Poplar constituency.

 Boundaries

 1885–1918: In 1885 the area was administered as part of the county of Middlesex.
 It was located in the Tower division, in the east of the historic county.
-The neighbourhood of Poplar formed a division of the parliamentary borough of Tower Hamlets.
-The parliamentary division was part of the East End of London.
+The suburban neighbourhood of Poplar formed a division of the parliamentary borough of Tower Hamlets.

 In 1889 the Tower division of Middlesex was severed from the county, for administrative purposes.
 It became part of the County of London.
 In 1900 the lower tier of local government in London was re-modelled.
 Poplar constituency became part of the Metropolitan Borough of Poplar.

 1950–1974: When a re-distribution of parliamentary seats took effect in 1950, the constituency was re-created.
 It then included the whole of the Metropolitan Borough of Poplar.

 In 1965 the Metropolitan Borough was incorporated in the London Borough of Tower Hamlets in Greater London.